penang travel guide

 monkey hill

-Hike to Monkey beach is going to take a good share of your day.
-But if you still find some time and a bit of energy left in you, I’ll recommend exploring Gurney drive and perhaps even dining there, at Gurney Drive evening street food market.
+A hike to Monkey Beach is going to take a good share of your day.
+But if you still find some time and a bit of energy left in you, I’ll recommend exploring Gurney Drive and perhaps even dining there, at Gurney Drive evening street food market.

 penang food market

 Have you been to Penang?
-Do you have anything to add in this blog on Penang Travel Guide?
+Do you have anything to add to this blog on Penang Travel Guide?

 Categories Malaysia